"Involving Everyone in Science"

 Get a taste of college life

-*The following requirements apply to three Young Scholar programs: phYSics Young Scholars, P/O/E/T/S Young Scholars and SPHERES Young Scholars*
+*The following application requirements apply to three Young Scholar programs: phYSics Young Scholars, P/O/E/T/S Young Scholars and SPHERES Young Scholars*

 Rising high school junior or senior at time of application